MichaelKnight4714/Natural-Disaster-Modeling-Project/README.md

 4. Evaluate our main models & apply it to our other datasets.

 ### Pre-processing
   - Clean the tweets to remove unwanted characters and words
   - Tokenize, Lemmatize, and Stem the words contained within our tweets
   - Train/test split the data to apply to our Logistic Regression Model

 ### Inferential Visualizations
   - Looking at feature loading & understanding them.
   - Looking at how accurately we can map disasters related to tweets as they occur and given their level of urgency.
   - Is there a pattern to the errors?
 Consider reworking the model to fix this or even using Regex to accurately filter out text.

 ### Deliverables
 For this project, we will be providing a few deliverables that will showcase what we decided to study, infer & discover from the datasets.
 This will be our evidence for any statistical analysis of the project.
-Below we have listed all deliverables that you will expect to see:
+Below we have listed all deliverables that you will expect to see.

 - Jupyter Notebooks that encompass:
   - All of our Python code.
+  - Our exploratory data analysis & data cleaning steps.
   - All graphs created from the Python code of the data sets.
   - Statistical inferential analysis of the data.
-  - Our current model & any future model(s).
+  - Our current model(s)
-  - Our exploratory data analysis & data cleaning steps.
   - Any business recommendations.
   - Map(s) corresponding with our data & location of the tweets during or after the disaster corresponding with the disaster.
 - All data sets.
 - This README.md file stating the background of our Project
 - Our presentation in a PDF file format.

 CrisisLex URL:
 http://crisislex.org